Cooke RFC

 Cooke Rugby Football Club, which was founded in 1910, is the oldest junior rugby club in Belfast, Northern Ireland.
 They currently field 3 Senior Men's teams, the 1st XV playing in Qualifying 1, and a successful Women's team, which competes in the Women's All-Ireland League.

+History

 It owes its origins to the members of a Bible class in the Cooke Centenary Presbyterian Church in the Ballynafeigh area.
 It was originally based at Upper Galwally until 1991 and the first clubhouse was a small black wooden hut.
 The club then moved to its present modern clubhouse and grounds of 36 acre at Shaws Bridge, Belfast.

 Cooke had a cricket club which merged with elements within the cricket section of Belfast Harlequins associated with the former Collegians Cricket Club in 1998 and plays as Cooke Collegians.
+They are also affiliated with the Cooke Ladies Hockey Club and their club colours are black and white.